There are many ways to support the work of the Peconic Land Trust. One way is to join us as a volunteer.

 And, if you're interested in learning how you can join our volunteer team, please contact Outreach Manager Kathy Kennedy at 631.283.3195 or firstname.lastname@example.org.
 We would love to get you involved!

-Our annual "Volunteer Orientation Program," was held this year on Saturday, March 9 simultaneously on the South Fork at Bridge Gardens in Bridgehampton, and on the North Fork at our North Fork Stewardship Center in Cutchogue.
+Our 2014 annual "Volunteer Orientation Program," will be held in early May -- at two locations: on the South Fork at Bridge Gardens in Bridgehampton, and on the North Fork at our North Fork Stewardship Center in Cutchogue.
 Each year our orientation attendees receive information on a variety of volunteer opportunities that suit every interest, and after the presentation concludes, enjoy light refreshments and an opportunity to meet others interested in donating time to the community.
 If you missed it this year, you can still become a volunteer - just contact Kathy for more information!

 Connections Events: Work with Trust staff to greet and register attendees at the events -- workshops, hikes, farm visits, and more -- and stick around to enjoy the program.